-Imara Jones: Ngozi Nnaji, mother of 4, including a beautiful trans girl, Andraya, you are trans joy.
+Imara: Ngozi Nnaji, mother of four, including a beautiful trans girl, Andraya, you are a trans joy.

 Ceyenne Doroshow: Good morning.
 Good morning.
 Thank you.
 Thank you.